© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Bowl barrow 35m north east of Mouseberry Cross on Meshaw Moor is a scheduled monument protected by Historic England under reference 1016213.
 View the official record →

-Bowl barrow 35m north east of Mouseberry Cross on Meshaw Moor is a Bronze Age funerary monument located in Devon, England.
+Bowl barrow 35m north east of Mouseberry Cross on Meshaw Moor is a Bronze Age burial mound located on the moorland of Devon.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1016213.

 Bowl barrow 35m north east of Mouseberry Cross on Meshaw Moor is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1016213.